prominenceai/deepstream-services-library/docs/building-dsl.md

 # Building and Importing DSL

 The DSL shared library is built using GCC and GNU Make.
 The MakeFile is located in the DSL root folder.
-There are a few simple steps to creating the shared library, `libdsl.so`.
+There are a few simple steps involved in creating and installing the shared library, `libdsl.so`.
+The current default `make` -- prior to releasing DSL v1.0 -- builds DSL into a command line test-executable for running all API and Unit level test cases.
+The DSL source-only object files, built for the test application, are re-linked into the `libdsl.so` shared library.

+## Contents / Steps
 1. Clone this repository to pull down all source
 2. Use the make (all) default to build the `dsl-test-app` executable
-3. Use `sudo make lib` command to build the object files into `libdsl.so`
+3. Use the `sudo make install` option to build the object files into `libdsl.so` and intall the lib
 4. Generate caffemodel engine files (optional)
 5. Import the shared lib using Python3
 6. Run the `dsl-test-app` to verify DSL changes (optional)

 ### Clone the Repository
-The current default `make` -- prior to releasing DSL v1.0 -- builds DSL into a command line test-executable for running all API and Unit level test cases.
-The DSL source-only object files, built for the test application, can then be re-linked into the `libdsl.so` shared library.

-Clone the repository to pull all source code required to build the DSL test application
+Clone the repository to pull all source code required to build the DSL test application - then navigate to the `deepstream-services-library` root folder.
 ```
 git clone https://github.com/prominenceai/deepstream-services-library
+cd deepstream-services-library
 ```

 ***Import Note: When building with GStreamer v1.18 on Ubuntu 20.04, you will need to set the GStreamer sub version in the Makefile to 18 for the WebRTC Sink and WebSocket source code to be included in the build.***

 ### Make (all)
 Invoke the standard make (all) to compile all source code and test scenarios into objects files, and link them into a [Catch2](https://github.com/catchorg/Catch2) test application.
 On successful build, the `dsl-test-app` will be found under the same root folder.